pulibrary/firestone_locator/README.md

 ## Deploy to server

 We have capistrano set up to deploy our servers
- 1. `cap staging deploy` will deploy the master branch to staging
+ 1. `cap staging deploy` will deploy the main branch to staging
  1. `BRANCH=other cap staging deploy` will deploy the other branch to staging

    `cap -T` gives you a list of commands that can be run